PalisadoesFoundation/talawa-docs/docs/features/news feed/pinned-posts.md

 ### Use Cases

 1. **A user should be to:**
-    * **Cycle through each slide/post manually** : having an gesture/button for users to move through all pinned posts allows for easy and quick consumption of crucial information.
+    * **Cycle through each slide/post manually** : having a gesture/button for users to move through all pinned posts allows for easy and quick consumption of crucial information.

 ## Proposal/Solution